Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: The action of the Morava stabilizer group

-The goal of this appendix is to approximate the action of elements of $\Sn_{\cC}$ on $(E_{\cC})_*$.
-Some of our results are stronger than needed for the computations of this paper, but the more precise estimates are necessary for future computations.
-Note that the results of this section prove Theorems \ref{actmod2} and \ref{t0t1}.
+The goal of this section is to approximate the action of elements of $\Sn_{\cC}$ on $(E_{\cC})_*$.
+Some of our results are stronger than needed for the computations of this paper, but the better estimates are necessary for future computations.
+Note that the results of \fullref{subsec:act} rely on this section.